-Lisa is Senior Fellow at the GHG Management Institute and a member of The Carbon Institute Council, a group of experts whose purpose is to accredit certificate programs in terrestrial carbon accounting and provide oversight and guidance to The Carbon Institute.
+Lisa was Senior Fellow at the GHG Management Institute and a member of The Carbon Institute Council, a group of experts whose purpose is to accredit certificate programs in terrestrial carbon accounting and provide oversight and guidance to The Carbon Institute.
 She served from May 2018 to April 2019.

 Lisa has been active in the reporting and review of GHG inventory information at the project, facility, national and international level since 1998.
 She served as a Programme Officer at the United Nations Framework Convention on Climate Change (UNFCCC) in Bonn, Germany, where she supported the international negotiations to develop the latest guidelines for reporting and review of GHG inventories under the Convention and the Kyoto Protocol, for use by developed countries.
 At the UNFCCC she also actively coordinated international expert review teams in their effort to review GHG inventories from developed countries, an extension of earlier work, where Lisa participated as the industrial processes sector expert on several such expert teams.